 There's no perfect answer to this, but here's what we recommend.

-Before anything is ever estimated, GitHub Issues should be broken into more granular chunks as some discovery work has been done.
-Probably, that means they're ready to go in the product backlog (the backlog pipeline without a Milestone.)
+Before anything is ever estimated, GitHub issues should be broken into more granular chunks as some discovery work has been done.
+Probably, that means they're ready to go in the product backlog (the backlog pipeline without a sprint assigned.)

 Check out our eBook Focused Teams to dig deeper into Software Estimates

-Adding story point estimates at this stage will inform the next step: deciding which Issues to add to a Milestone.
-Issues that have a Milestone and an estimate will appear in your reports, like Velocity Charts and Burndown Charts.
+Adding story point estimates at this stage will inform the next step: deciding which issues to add to a sprint.
+Issues that have a sprint and an estimate will appear in your reports, like Velocity Charts and Burndown Charts.
 As a result, you'll be able to see how your projected team velocity compares with reality.

 How should you estimate?